Bandar Baru Klang: Connectivity

-Bandar Baru Klang is well connected to the Federal Highway and the North Klang Straits Bypass, as well as the North Klang Valley Expressway (NKVE) via North Klang Straits Bypass.
+Bandar Baru Klang is well connected to and from various highways including the Federal Highway, North Klang Straits Bypass, New North Klang Straits Bypass (also known as Lebuhraya Grand Sepadu), West Coast Expressway, the New Klang Valley Expressway (NKVE) via North Klang Straits Bypass, and is also accessible via FT 3217 (Jalan Meru) from the city centre and connected directly via the Jalan Pekan Baru and Persiaran Rajawali road interjunctions.

+The township is also served by the Bandar Baru Klang LRT station (known interimly as Bukit Raja staion), a 37.8-kilometer light rapid transit (LRT) extension to the western corridor of Klang Valley under the Shah Alam Line.
+The line went through numerous operational delays, before finally opening public passenger services on 29 June 2026.
+The station is situated on Persiaran Bukit Raja nearby the entrance of BBK Heights, the town's business park, and right beside an abandoned building.

 Politics

 Bandar Baru Klang is represented in the Parliament by the Member of Parliament for Shah Alam, Khalid Abd Samad.
 In the State Assembly of Selangor, the township is represented by Mohd Najwan Halimi, the state assemblyman for Kota Anggerik.

 Facilities

 AEON Bukit Raja Shopping Centre, Bandar Baru Klang.

 Hotels

 The Wyndham Acmar Klang, as seen from Selat Klang Highway-Federal Highway junction.

 The 488-room Wyndham Acmar Klang is the first upscale international hotel in Klang.
-The hotel opens in January 2020 and is located next to AEON Shopping Centre Bukit Raja.
 The construction of the hotel was halted in 1997 due to the Asian Financial Crisis, and was resumed in 2015.